The who, what, when, why and how of Big Data analytics.

 In its simplest definition, Big Data collates vast amounts of information from numerous sources, before analyzing a portion of the information collected to make educated predictions on future outcomes.

-This allows businesses and organizations to use information provided by various digital sources to influence future decisions.
+This allows businesses and organizations to use the information provided by various digital sources to influence future decisions.
 This form of predictive analytics works due to the high volume of data being collected.
 Though only a percentage of what is collected is actually used to help form these decisions, the sheer volume of data that amounts to is sufficient, and smart enough, to make profitable, efficient, beneficial decisions in a variety of industries and environments.

 Did you know: 2.4 quintillion bytes of data are generated every day